searchableai/KitanaQA/README.md

 - [Adversarial Attack](examples/adversarial_attack)

 ## Models Supported
-We make use of the following models and their respective tokenizers and configurations provided by HuggingFace Inc.
+We make use of the following models and their respective tokenizers and configurations provided by Hugging Face Inc.
 - ALBERT
 - BERT
 - DistilBERT